Antigone (Wednesday Theatre): Production

 It was filmed in Melbourne.
 Barton said the role of Antigone "is usually reserved for the stage's established stars.
 But Liza is quite staggering."
 He aimed to make the production as realistic as possible and based costumes on photos of peasants in Crete and Greece.

 Reception

 The Age thought Westwell "did not quite succeed in projecting the intensity of the personal conflict" and the Goddard "seemed over emotional."

+Filmink wrote "this is fine.
+It hasn’t been adapted particularly well for television – there’s a lot of reporting of things that happen off stage (like the death of Creon’s wife… you can show that sort of thing, you know).
+Raymond Westwell’s incredibly restrained reaction to the deaths of Creon’s son and wife was a legitimate performance choice, but perhaps one influenced by the fact that the director, and actor were British."